wp-plugins/post-recommendations-for-wordpress/readme.txt

 = 1.1 =
 * There was a bug in 1.0 that only let logged in viewers view the recommendations.
 This bug has now been fixed to let non-prillaged users also view recommendations via AJAX.

-= 1.1.2 =
-* Stablized and fixed bugs.
-Should work for all users, not logged in and logged in.